The following are the results on IFRS basis.

 Profit attributable to owners of the parent 12,368 million yen (－48.8％)

 We continue our mid-to-long term focus on expanding/strengthening our businesses and growing our profits.
 In addition, we have established a dividend payout target as part of the shareholder return policies and to carry out the requisite IR activities.

-We guide for a dividend per share (DPS) of ¥66 per share for this financial accounting period, a consecutive dividend increase since the start of dividend payments, thanks to the highly favorable business environment.
+We guide for a dividend per share (DPS) of ¥82 per share for the FY2023, a consecutive dividend increase since the start of dividend payments, thanks to the highly favorable business environment.
 This reflects our commitment to enhance our shareholder returns and increase our corporate value in the medium-to-long term.

 We view reducing the trading lot size as one of the viable ways to increase the number of investors trading in our stock and thereby increase the stock's liquidity.
 We have not made any decision regarding changing the trading lot size as of now, but will continue to consider the stock price, supply/demand sitation, changes in shareholder structure and other related issues.

-(*) Figure excludes merchants acquired for a certain project and a major delivery company.
-If included, operating stores would be 397,670 stores for the same period.
+(*) Figure exclude an operating merchants of a specific merchant and stores using fincode byGMO.
+If included, operating stores would be 562,598 stores for the same period.

 We receive "stock and transaction" type of revenues from our merchants for our payment processing business.